The

 ruled the fortress-city of Kalinjar.
 A dynastic struggle (c.912-914

-CE) among the Pratiharas provided them with the opportunity to
+CE) among the Pratiharas provided them with the opportunity to extend

-(c.950) under the leadership of Dhanga (ruled 950-1008).
-Gotra
+under the leadership of Dhanga (ruled 950-1008).

-: Chandatreya (Chandrayan), Sheshdhar, Parashar and Goutam
+: Chandatreya (Chandrayan), Sheshdhar, Parashar and Gautam

 Kuldevi